CMES Faculty Research Grant

 - All research expenses must be completed within two weeks of the end of the research project.

-- Within one month of the end of the funding period, awardees are required to submit to CMES (Anne Betteridge, firstname.lastname@example.org and Megan Young, email@example.com) a brief report on project outcomes/accomplishments (maximum 1-2 pages).
+- Within one month of the end of the funding period, awardees are required to submit to CMES (Anne Betteridge, email@example.com and Julie Ellison-Speight, firstname.lastname@example.org) a brief report on project outcomes/accomplishments (maximum 1-2 pages).

 - If you receive an award, you must credit CMES as you disseminate your research.

 - Failure to adhere to any of these requirements may result in the researcher being ineligible for future CMES funding.